Obituary of Clarice Edwina "Winnie" Bennett

 Winnie will forever be lovingly remembered by her husband of 59 years, Michael Jeremiah “Jerry” Bennett; children, Edward Ryan, Michael Jeremiah “Junior” Bennett (Nicole), Kimberley Ann Wells (John), Michelle Lee Bennett (Eli Sprague) and Derek Ryan Bennett (Sherie); siblings, Charlie, Hubert, Lonnie, Mae, Alphonse, Kenneth, Rita, Jean, Adeline and Diane along with their significant others; grandchildren, Michael, Steven, Cassandra, Dakota, Cidney, TJ, Bradley and Jade; great-grandchildren, Elijah and Maximus; several nieces and nephews; best friends, John and Marilynn Pridham; the entire Pridham park family; very special chosen family member, Edward Singleton; as well as Marie and Johnny McKinnon.
 In addition to her parents, she was predeceased by her son, Michael James Bennett and siblings, Betty, Michael and Melvin.

-Although there will be no visitation, relatives and friends are invited to attend the funeral service which will take place from Brenan’s Funeral Home Chapel, 111 Paradise Row, Saint John (634-7424) on Saturday, June 17, 2023 at 12:00 PM.
+Although there will be no visitation, relatives and friends are invited to attend the Celebration of Life which will take place from Brenan’s Funeral Home Chapel, 111 Paradise Row, Saint John (634-7424) on Saturday, June 17, 2023 at 12:00 PM.

 For those who wish, remembrances made to the Alzheimer Society of NB or to the Canadian Cancer Society would be appreciated by the family.